Skip to main content

 For more info on the nullplatform agent, check our Agent docs.

-You’re ready to override scopes
+You’re ready to apply overrides

 Once your agent is running and the channel is configured, your custom logic will be picked up and applied during scope execution.